-Similarly, there are so many great holiday films, whether it’s an old classic like Miracle on 34th Street or a modern classic like Elf.
+Similarly, there are so many great holiday films, whether it’s an old classic such as Miracle on 34th Street, or a modern classic such as Elf.
 Of course, there are also oft-repeated television programs such as How the Grinch Stole Christmas.
 Everyone knows these holiday favorites…but foster kids might not.
 Such movies are cultural milestones, yet your foster child might not be familiar.
 It’s not necessarily important for them to see them intellectually, but it can help them socially when kids are talking about their favorite holiday shows at school.

 Be Prepared For Food Strangeness